rnieblesealo/learning-vulkan/README.md

 ```
 - The monitor "work area" refers to the desktop's area minus taskbar, menu bar, etc.
 - **Extensions** extend the base Vulkan API's capabilities

+## VS Code
+- `tasks.json` to configure command tasks
+- To debug CMake project, do command palette and then `CMake > Debug`